rgaiacs/carpentrycon-skill-up-3-contributing-on-github/README.md

 ![Screenshot of edit button](img/file-html.jpg)

-GitHub has a basic text editor.
+GitHub has a basic text editor that allow you to edit the file.

 ![Screenshot of GitHub text editor](img/github-text-editor.jpg)

-It is suitable for small editions.
+It is suitable for small editions but verly limited.
+For example, you don't have autocomplete.

 After you change the file,
 you **must** go to the end of the page